 The sheer number of tools and processes in the Project Management Body of Knowledge (PMBOK® Guide) can make it challenging for evaluators to know which tools to apply, and when.
 This workshop provides theory and hands-on experience applying four PMBOK® derived light-touch project management tools that have been tailored for evaluation projects.
 All tools can be applied using the standard Microsoft Office suite of applications.

 Participants will work with two case studies used to illustrate project management in practice, with time for participants to share their own learnings and experiences.
 The workshop concludes with a facilitated session using a modified version of the PMBOK® risk management processes to help participants identify, and begin to develop mitigation strategies for, the risks most likely to affect evaluation projects.
-The course will enhance participant knowledge and application of project management tools and processes that have been tailored for evaluators, with a focus on:
+The course will enhance participant knowledge and application of project management tools and processes that have been tailored for evaluators.

 • Understanding the project management mindset of “define then deliver”